-Maia Comeau is a public affairs leader with over seventeen years of experience in international government affairs strategy, institution building, leadership development and event planning in Washington, DC.
+Maia Comeau is a Government and public affairs leader with over 20 years of experience in international government affairs strategy, institution building, leadership development and event planning in Washington, DC.
 Maia served for twelve years at the German Marshall Fund of the United States where she founded both the Congressional Affairs department, in 2004, and the Richard G. Lugar Institute for Diplomacy and Congress in 2013.
 Under her leadership, the congressional affairs department grew to include seven professional staff, with an operating budget of 1.2 million.
 The department handled a variety of programs designed to educate Congress on transatlantic policy.
 She regularly visited Europe on issue focused study tours and was a key member of GMF’s senior external relations team working on fundraising, communications, and major conferences.
 In addition to her role as Director of Congressional Affairs, she founded, in 2013, the Richard G. Lugar Institute for Diplomacy and Congress which worked to build bridges between foreign diplomats and the US Congress.
 While at GMF, Ms. Comeau spearheaded an organization wide effort to develop diversity and inclusion best practice policies, including the creation of the first affinity group on women and leadership which offered professional development and mentoring opportunities for GMF employees.